mozilla/data-docs/src/cookbooks/retention.md

 ### Querying Smoot Usage Tables

-For programatic access, the tables underlying GUD can be queried directly.
+For programmatic access, the tables underlying GUD can be queried directly.
 For example:

 ```sql
 SELECT